 When To Avoid A DIY Will Kit:

 The biggest downside of DIY will kits is that they are one-size-fits-all.
-Every person buying a will kit has a unique life situation, but the will kit treats them all the same.
-This may be fine for some people with very simple wishes, but it largely doesn’t take into account any complexities, extra wishes, or funeral wishes.
+Every person buying a will kit has a unique life situation, but will kits treats everyone the same.
+This may be fine for some people with very simple wishes, but it largely doesn’t take into account any complexities, extra nuances, or funeral wishes.

 It can also lead to the wrong people witnessing your will, since there are rules around who can sign your will.
 And, if you’re someone who wants to be able to make updates, they require that you purchase a new kit every time your life situation changes.